27 Mar Are You Addicted to Heroin After One Use

 - Overdose, sometimes resulting in death

-Can You Become Addicted to Heroin After One Use
+Can You Get Addicted to Heroin After One Use

 The truth is that a lot of people who try heroin end up battling an addiction that ruins their life.
 Whether it takes one time using heroin to get addicted or a hundred, you can’t get addicted if you never try it, so it’s always better to stay away.